VECTOR19-ui/Banking-Management-System/README.md

 # Banking-Management-System
-This is upgraded project as console application
+This is my first project banking management system as a console application